How to keep Drainers from taking over your life

 Step 3: Look for ways to limit your drainers and expand your gainers.

-What can be limited?
-What can be eliminated?
+How can you limit drainers?
+How can you eliminate drainers?
 Is your entire day dominated by drainers?
 Do you have a planned day off?
 What will you do to re-charge?

 What are your drainers?
 What are your gainers?
 Feel free to comment.